Scott Sinclair: Preston North End

 Sinclair signed a two-and-a-half-year contract with EFL Championship club Preston North End on 8 January 2020.
 Sinclair was released by the club at the end of the 2021–22 season.

 Bristol Rovers

 On 18 October 2022, Sinclair returned to his first club Bristol Rovers on a short-term basis until January 2023, having been training at the club for a number of weeks.
 On 22 October, he made his second debut for the club as a late substitute in a 2–2 draw against a former club of Sinclair's in Plymouth Argyle.
-Sinclair scored his first goal for the club on his first start on 5 November, the only goal in an FA Cup First Round victory over Rochdale.
+Sinclair scored his first goal for the club on his first start on 5 November, the only goal in an FA Cup first round victory over Rochdale.
 On 17 January 2023, after weeks of negotiating, Sinclair signed a new eighteen-month contract with the club with his current deal close to expiring.

+Despite having scored two goals in the first three league appearances of the 2023–24 season, Sinclair began to find first-team options limited.
+On 17 February 2024, he made a first league start in four months in a 3–1 defeat to Northampton Town.
+On 1 May 2024, the club announced that they had offered Sinclair a new contract.
+On 1 July 2024, the club confirmed that he had signed a new one-year deal.

+On 8 August 2024, two days before Rovers' opening match of the 2024–25 season, Sinclair was appointed club captain.
+Following relegation, Sinclair was released at the end of the 2024–25 season.